Lockheed Model 10 Electra: Operational history

-Probably the most famous use of the Electra was the highly modified Model 10E flown by Amelia Earhart and Fred Noonan.
+Probably the most famous use of the Electra was the modified Model 10E flown by Amelia Earhart and Fred Noonan.
 In July 1937, they disappeared over the central Pacific Ocean during an attempted round-the-world flight.

 Many Electras and their design descendants (the Model 12 Electra Junior and Model 14 Super Electra) were pressed into military service during World War II, for instance the USAAF's C-36.
-By the end of the war, the Electra design was obsolete, although many smaller airlines and charter services continued to operate Electras into the 1970s.
+Many smaller airlines and charter services continued to operate Electras into the 1970s.

 Electras were popular as private planes for royalty in Asia and Europe.
 In India, the Maharaja of Jammu and Kashmir and the Maharaja of Jodhpur both purchased them for their personal use in 1937.